Many or all companies we feature compensate us. Compensation and editorial

 Before applying for a Parent PLUS Loan, your child should fill out the FAFSA and wait to receive their financial aid award letter to see what other aid they can get.

 Parents can also apply for private student loans.
-These loans are issued by private lenders and aren’t affiliated with any federal government education loan program.
+Private lenders issue these loans and are not affiliated with any federal government education loan program.

 • Flexible repayment plans and terms